atomisthq/docs/docs/getting-started/putting-atomist-to-work.md

 Atomist can now be put to work, creating projects, editing code, managing issues, and generally tying your whole development process together.
-Let's kick things off by having the Atomist bot create a new project for us.
+Let's kick things off by having the Atomist Bot create a new project for us.

 ### Use Atomist to Create a New Project

-You can ask the Atomist bot to create a new project for you either through a direct message or by addressing the bot in a channel it has been invited to.
+You can ask the Atomist Bot to create a new project for you either through a direct message or by addressing the Bot in a channel it has been invited to.
 For our purposes, we will assume you are starting the conversation in your Slack team's `#general` channel.
 In the `#general` channel, type the following message.